 Access all four fixed- hour prayers for families and a helpful resource guide with a donation of any size

 These fixed-hour prayers (morning, mid-day, evening, evening short) are designed for families using words and songs simple enough for children to engage but still meaningful for teenagers and adults.

 Because creating a new rhythm within a family can feel daunting

 The four liturgies come with a resource guide which includes helpful suggestions for how to get started and a few ideas for engaging children of younger ages.
 Our hope is that these liturgies will provide just enough structure for you to feel supported in bringing this prayer practice to your family in a meaningful way.

 We are making these available with a donation of any size.
-Use the link below or you can donate on the “Give” page of our website (designate your gift to the Fixed-Hour Prayers for Families).
+Use the link below.
 When you make a donation an email receipt is sent, and the receipt will include links to download prayers and the document with guidance.